 The Quinlan/Brown Academic Innovation Center

-The Quinlan/Brown Academic Innovation Center is a landmark two-story 48,000-square-foot building that provides flexible spaces that open doors to innovative methods of teaching and experiential learning.
-Bright and spacious classrooms and the 4,000-square-foot Janikies Family Innovation Forum are equipped with state of the art technology, 25 breakout rooms, and a full service cafe provide a setting for group study, self-directed learning, team work, active learning, and interconnectivity with global resources.The Quinlan/Brown Academic Innovation Center has galvanized Bryant's commitment to academic excellence.
+Opened in fall 2016, the Quinlan/Brown Academic Innovation Center is a landmark two-story 48,000-square-foot building that provides flexible spaces that open doors to innovative methods of teaching and experiential learning.
+Bright and spacious classrooms and the 4,000-square-foot Janikies Family Innovation Forum equipped with state-of-the-art technology, 23 breakout rooms, and a full service cafe provide a setting for group study, self-directed learning, team work, active learning, and inter-connectivity with global resources.The Quinlan/Brown Academic Innovation Center has galvanized Bryant's commitment to academic excellence.
 It inspires design thinking and creative problem solving in tiered classrooms that encourage debate and build critical thinking and communication skills and in flat classrooms that support flexible teaching styles that encourage collaboration.
 Prospective students and their families begin campus tours at the Quinlan/Brown Academic Innovation Center's Welcome Center and admission presentation room.

 The George E. Bello Center for Information and Technology